carlignn/carlgaspar/content/pages/portfolio.md

 ---
 # Cyber Security Specialist

 Persistent, detail-oriented Cyber Security and Information Security professional with 3+ years of progressive experience operating within the private domain, securing systems and data.
 Highly skilled in facilitating data loss prevention as part of strengthening the overall institutional e-infrastructure.
 Just in case you are interested, here is my [resume](https://drive.google.com/file/d/1zxxDDhL_w0Rqgkink0dVPc3kqtJW3HBE/view?usp=sharing).
-If the link does not work, please see my Linkedin profile on the footer.
+Link does not work?
+Please see my Linkedin profile on the footer.

 # Core Competencies